 "It took over a decade to develop a steady home practice, and it was only when I began studying Kundalini yoga that I found a regular time for myself."

-What else are some of the world’s best-known yoga teachers saying when it comes establishing a consistent yoga practice?
+What else are some of the world’s best-known yoga teachers saying when it comes establishing a consistent daily yoga practice?

 Here are ten of my favorite quotes from top yoga teachers, which might just be what you need to get started with - and actually stick to - your home yoga practice.